-Plagiarism is when you use someone’s work or ideas as your own without citing your source or giving credit to the original source.
+Plagiarism is when you use someone’s work or ideas as your own without citing the sources or giving credit to the original sources.
+Colleges and universities have strict rules about plagiarism that can impact students' academic progress.

 The following video gives you advice on how to avoid plagiarism and explains how Turnitin picks out plagiarised material.

-Quatation is used "to provide an unchanged section of text you have read as evidence to support your opinions" and expand your analysis of the orginal concept or idea you have copied words for words (LSBU Library and Learning Resources, 2022).
+A quotation is used "to provide an unchanged section of text you have read and included in your assignment(s) as evidence to support your opinions" and expand your analysis of the original concept or idea you have copied word for word (LSBU Library and Learning Resources, 2022).

 If you copy someone's work, please use quotation marks and cite to acknowledge the source.